In-Vitro Fertilization – Embryo Transfer (IVF-ET)

 Since the early 1980s, IVF-ET has been used widely around the world as a way for infertile couples to become pregnant.
 One advantage of IVF-ET is that a woman does not have to have healthy fallopian tubes to undergo this procedure since IVF bypasses the tubes altogether.
 IVF-ET is also used for patients with other diagnoses, infertility involving the male partner, or infertility that has no explained cause.

 The staff of FSAC has extensive training and success with IVF-ET.
 Our doctors’ research and clinical experiences have contributed to advances in this technology and are now used widely by others.
-Our IVF laboratory director, Dr. Li, is an internationally recognized expert in IVF laboratory technology who, during the 1990’s, helped pioneer some of the revolutionary IVF treatments available today—including ICSI (Intracytoplasmic Sperm Injection), the process of injecting a single sperm into a single egg as a response to male infertility.
-Dr. Li was also among the first scientists to perform PGD (Pre-Implantation Genetic Diagnosis), a state-of-the-art technique to screen embryos for defects that might make them less likely to implant.
+Our IVF laboratory director, Dr. Wang, is an internationally recognized expert in IVF laboratory technology who, during the 1990’s, helped pioneer some of the revolutionary IVF treatments available today—including ICSI (Intracytoplasmic Sperm Injection), the process of injecting a single sperm into a single egg as a response to male infertility.
+Dr. Wang was also among the first scientists to perform PGD (Pre-Implantation Genetic Diagnosis), a state-of-the-art technique to screen embryos for defects that might make them less likely to implant.

 The IVF Cycle